 The Fix: Replace the gaskets

 Remove your water pressure regulator.
 Inside, you’ll find a spring, a movable shaft, and some rubber gaskets.
 The gaskets are responsible for keeping an airtight seal between the metal parts of your PRV, but they also degrade over time.
 If you notice cuts, warping, or a brittle texture, it’s time to make a trip to the hardware store and buy replacements.
 A new set of gaskets should restore the seal and contain the water that passes through.

 With so many aspects of your plumbing needing constant attention and maintenance, it can be hard to keep up.
 Devices like water pressure regulators function as fix-all solutions to prevent the most common plumbing problems.
-Coupled with the Flo by Moen leak detection system, you ensure your home is always monitored and protected.
+Coupled with the Flo by Moen smart water system, you ensure your home is always monitored and protected.